bvibber/mediawiki-svn/extensions/WikiBhasha/README.txt

-This extension directory reserved for the WikiBhasha (Beta) software to be created shortly by Wikipedia user, WikiBhasha.MSR.

-WikiBhasha (Beta) is a being open-sourced as a MediaWiki Extension here http://svn.wikimedia.org/viewvc/mediawiki/trunk/extensions/WikiBhasha), with the Javascript portions under Apache License 2.0 and the PHP portions under Gnu GPL License 2.0.
+This directory contains the Javascript and PHP sources and other resources for the WikiBhasha (Beta) extension that is being open sourced by Microsoft Research.
+WikiBhasha (Beta) is a being open-sourced as a MediaWiki Extension, with the Javascript portions under Apache License 2.0 and the PHP portions under Gnu GPL License 2.0.
+We plan to work with the community to go thorugh the review process to make this available as an extension.

+WikiBhasha is aimed at enabling user communities in creating multilingual content in Wikipedia.

+-- WikiBhasha team (17 October 2010)